200+ Travel Agent Rates, 2023 [+PDF Download]

 Travel agent rates for Hilton

-Beyond travel agent rates, Hilton is also part of the Unlimited Rewards program which offers .50¢ to $2.00 per night stay you book for your clients.
+Beyond Hilton's travel agent rates, they also offer the Unlimited Rewards program to their travel advisor partners, which awards you .50¢ to $2.00 per night stay you book for your clients.
 (This also applies to Avis and Budget car rentals as well.)
-Just remember that if you start racking up the dough on your debit card through Unlimited Rewards, you may need to report the income to your springtime friend, the IRS.

 1. Hilton Hotels & Resorts